pieroproietti/penguins-eggs/DOCS/WAY-TO-ALPINE.md

 ## Install

 ## Install dependencies for penguins-eggs on Alpine
+> [!NOTE]
-I don't use more this script, prefere to build the package with abuild.
+> I don't use more this script, prefere to build the package with abuild.

 ```
 doas apk add \